Cosmetic Engineering

 The program is also open to continuing education and the recognition of prior learning.

-As part of the initial training program, an internship during the first year of the master’s program (4 to 6 months) and an internship during the second year (5 to 6 months) are required.
+As part of the initial training program, an internship during the first year of the master’s program (M1) (4 to 6 months) and an internship during the second year (M2) (5 to 6 months) are required.
 These internships take place during the second semester.

 Target Audience and Prerequisites

-• Required prerequisites: A solid foundation in chemistry and a broad general knowledge base are required.
-The prerequisites for direct admission to the second year of the master’s program cover specialized fields equivalent to those taught in the first year of the cosmetics engineering program.
+• Required Prerequisites: A solid knowledge of chemistry and a good general education are required.
+The prerequisites for direct admission to the Master 2 program cover specialized fields equivalent to those taught in the first year of the cosmetics engineering program.

-Further education
+Further Education

 • In France: You can continue your studies toward a Ph.D.

-Employment placement
+Employment Integration